National Ignition Facility: NIF, 1994

 Throughout this period, the ending of the Cold War led to dramatic changes in defense funding and priorities.
-The political support for nuclear weapons declined and arms agreements led to a reduction in warhead count, and the US was faced with the prospect of losing a generation of nuclear weapon designers able to maintain existing stockpiles, or design new weapons.
-At the same time, the Comprehensive Nuclear-Test-Ban Treaty (CNTB) was signed in 1996, which would ban all criticality testing and made the development of newer generations of nuclear weapons more difficult.
+The political support for nuclear weapons declined and arms agreements led to a reduction in warhead count and less design work.
+The US was faced with the prospect of losing a generation of nuclear weapon designers able to maintain existing stockpiles, or design new weapons.
+At the same time, the Comprehensive Nuclear-Test-Ban Treaty (CTBT) was signed in 1996, which would ban all criticality testing and made the development of newer generations of nuclear weapons more difficult.

 Out of these changes came the Stockpile Stewardship and Management Program (SSMP), which, among other things, included funds for the development of methods to design and build nuclear weapons without having to test them explosively.
 In a series of meetings that started in 1995, an agreement formed between the labs to divide up SSMP efforts.
 An important part of this would be confirmation of computer models using low-yield ICF experiments.
 The Nova Upgrade was too small to use for these experiments.
 A redesign matured into NIF in 1994.
 The estimated cost of the project remained almost $1 billion, with completion in 2002.